gradleupdate/knotx-server-http/README.md

 }
 ```
 #### Server Port Configuration
-A HTTP server port can be also specified through system property `knotx.port` that takes
+Knot.x HTTP Server port can also be specified by the system property `knotx.port` that takes
 precedence over the value in the configuration file.
 ```
 java -Dknotx.port=9999 ...
 ```

 ### Dropping the requests
-Knot.x Server implements a backpressure mechanism.
-It allows to drop requests after exceeding a
+Knot.x Server implements the backpressure mechanism.
+It drops / rejects requests after exceeding a
-certain amount of requests at a time.
+certain number of requests at a time.
-If the the Server can't process incoming requests fast enough (requests buffer limit is reached),
+If Knot.x Server can NOT process incoming requests fast enough (the requests buffer limit has been reached),
-Server drops requests and respond with configurable response code (by default `429, "Too Many Requests"`).
+Server drops requests and responds with a configurable response code (by default `429, "Too Many Requests"`).

 Dropping requests can be configured with [`DropRequestOptions`](core/docs/asciidoc/dataobjects.adoc#droprequestoptions)

-After the buffer slots will be released the new requests will start to be accepted and finally processed.
+After the buffer slots are released, new requests will be accepted and finally processed.

 > That solution prevent `OutOfMemoryError` errors when there are too many requests (e.g. during the peak hours).
 Additionally response times should be more stable when system is under high stress.

 ### Routing Specification
 Knot.x Routing is defined with [Open API 3](https://github.com/OAI/OpenAPI-Specification) standard.
-`routingSpecificationLocation` is a path to the Open API YAML specification.
+`routingSpecificationLocation` is the path to the YAML Open API specification.
-It can be an absolute path, a local path or remote url (with HTTP protocol).
+It can be an absolute path, a local path or remote url (with `HTTP`).

 ```hocon
 config.server.options.config {